Analytical methods at the Seidel group

 The different ionisation methods using electron spray ionisation (ESI) and chemical ionisation at atmospheric pressure (APCI) mean that not only charged or polar complexes but also uncharged and non-polar organometallic compounds can be investigated in a mass range from 10 to 2000 m/z.
 The sample form plays only a subordinate role in the measurements, so reaction solutions can be injected directly into the ionisation source, among other things.
 This method is particularly suitable for monitoring the course of the reaction when ligand and metal precursor are coordinated in order to draw conclusions about the conversion and formation of the product.
 In addition, solids can also be ionised directly, so that even poorly soluble organometallic compounds can be investigated.

-• Instrument: expression L Compact Mass Spectrometer from Advion, since october 2020 at working
+• Instrument: expression L Compact Mass Spectrometer from Advion

 • Ion source: ESI, ASAP, APCI